Germoe/hit-predictor/project_report.md

 ![](./notebooks/assets/mean_diffs.png)

 The method was to compare mean differences across 10000 permutations and then check whether the mean difference of the observed distributions would fall into the realm of significant possibilities.
-For all features above, the probability (p-value) was \<0.001, allowing me to reject the null hypothesis (H0) that Hits and Non-Hits were equally distributed for its respective feature.

 ![](./notebooks/assets/tests.png)

+For all features above, the probability (p-value) was \<0.001, allowing me to reject the null hypothesis (H0) that Hits and Non-Hits were equally distributed for the respective feature.
+In the next step we're going to look at the correlation of these features with each other and with the target variable.

+_I want to recognize that we're conducting a multitude of Z-tests which increases the likelihood of a Type 1 Error.
+Unfortunately, I'm unable to use ANOVA or Chi-squared as we're using continuous data to predict a binary target.
+ANOVA would be helpful if we had a multitude of categorical data and a continuous target variable while Chi-squared allows to compare categorical data._

 #### Correlation

-Different from exploring correlation between continous variables the process of determining feature importance with categorical variables via continuous variables is much trickier.
-For this project we've used logistic regression (using Pearson's r would've yielded dubious results at best - try drawing a linear regression line through a binary outcome and you'll understand why pearson's r won't be a suitable tool)
+As pointed out above exploring relationship between continous variables with binary outcomes comes with a few challenges especially when we're attempting to use popular statistical tools (Pearson's R, ANOVA etc.).
+For this project we've used logistic regression instead

+_Sidenote: Using Pearson's R would've yielded dubious results at best - try drawing a linear regression line through a binary outcome and you'll understand why Pearson's R won't be a suitable tool_

 ![](./notebooks/assets/feature_importance.png)

-Using Logistic Regression Beta based on standardized values allowed us to evaluate the relative importance of the features used.
+Using Logistic Regression's Beta based on standardized values allowed us to evaluate the relative importance of the features used.
 We can see at the top are three features to detect Hits:
 - Instrumentalness
 - Acousticness
 - Loudness